veekaybee/textedit/python_packaging_post.md

 }
 ```

 For a program of a couple lines, you might not want to use Java.
-But the reason all of Java's scaffolding and type safety exist is that it makes large programs easier to package.
+But a benefit all of Java's scaffolding and type safety exist is that it makes large programs easier to package.

 In Java, you could have three classes, put them in a directory called `project/java/src/program` and call `package` on them, and they'll automatically reference each other.
 You can compile a package in Maven or similar through the command line.
 And you're done.